Sproutify-ai/sproutify-emba/README.md

 ## 🙏 Acknowledgments

 Thanks to all contributors who have helped to improve this project.
+The app mainly was coded and designed by Ian Chen, Pei-Hsin Wang, and Camila Lin (University of Washington), with the input of Léonard Boussioux, Jacqueline Lane, Charles Ayoubi and MIT Solve.

 ## NOTES